 My own work has focused on two endpoints of stellar evolution -- star formation and supernovae, as well as on the fundamental physics of turbulent fluids.
 In the context of supernovae, these questions include : Under what conditions do the merger of two white dwarfs lead to a supernova?
 How does a Chandrasekhar-mass white dwarf first ignite and initiate a subsonic deflagration front that becomes a type Ia supernova?
 How does the subsonic deflagration develop into a detonation -- through a deflagration-to-detonation (DDT) transition or the gravitationally-confined detonation (GCD)?
 In the context of star formation, outstanding questions include : How is turbulence within star-forming giant molecular clouds (GMCs) generated and sustained?
 What sets the stellar initial mass function (IMF)?
 What sets the rate at which stars are formed?
 How are brown dwarfs formed?
 How are binary stars formed?

 My students, collaborators and I have made substantial contributions towards addressing these key questions.
-Some of my signature accomplishments include :
+Some of our signature accomplishments include :

 - The first-ever simulation revealing a one-armed spiral disk instability in compact object binary mergers.
 (2015)

 - One of the first-ever simulations of the development of the magnetorotational instability in compact object binary mergers, and the first of a merging white dwarf binary system.
 (2013)

 - The first-ever simulation of a Type Iax supernova as the failed detonation of a near-Chandrasekhar mass white dwarf.
 (2012)